DaveMielke/NBP/b2g/doc/UserInterface/Introduction/rendering.rst

 as well as for `Additional Characters for Spanish`_, have also been defined.

-If the braille representation for a complex character (e.g. a letter with an accent) hasn't been defined, then its base character (e.g. just the latter) is displayed (unless, of course, even the base character's representation hasn't been defined).
+If the braille representation for a complex character (e.g. a letter with an accent) hasn't been defined, then its base character (i.e. just the letter) is displayed (unless, of course, even the base character's representation hasn't been defined).